mckelveygreg/Gregs-100DaysOfCode/log.md

    - Thoughts: I twitted out for help today... i hope something comes of it!!
 I need to get better at asked for help, or at least finding the right spot for it!

   Day 42: April 7, 2018
    - Today's progress: Broke my streak, but came back to move move my profile to github.
    - Thoughts: I think I want to move all my projects that direction and start developing there.
 Seems more legit... link to work: mckelveygreg.github.io

   Day 43: April 8, 2018
    - Today's progress: Almost solved the Exact-Change Challenge without cheating...
    - Thoughts: Learned how to replace a switch statement with an object, it makes way more sense to do it that way!
 Will implement tomorrow

   Day 44: April 9, 2018
    - Today's progress: I completed the exact-change project, but not on my own...
    - Thoughts: Still waiting for the days when I'll be able to complete these things on my own!

   Day 45: April 10, 2018
    - Today's Progress: Cheated on the update Inventory challenge.
 But at least I'm getting practice with forEach() calls
    - Thoughts: I was able to spend a lot of time on this one, and almost got it... but their solutions are so good!

+  Day 46: April 11, 2018
+   - Today's Progress: Did 2 advanced JS challenges today: Heap's algorithm to solve a permutation challenge, and the bob constructor!
+   - Thoughts: I felt like I actually was able to figure everything out, but didn't have the coding vocabulary to put it down correctly

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)